Part 2 of exploring St. John’s East takes us to the Quidi Vidi’s: the lake and road of course.

 Your visit here will complete your full circumnavigation around The Battery–Signal Hill–Quidi Vidi, a most exceptional enclave of historic St. John’s.

 Stay At The Sheraton Hotel

-The Sheraton offers world-class hospitality and friendly service and is wonderfully situated for you to begin exploring historic St. John’s East.
+The Sheraton offers world-class hospitality and friendly service and is in a wonderful spot for you to begin exploring historic St. John’s East.

-A stay here provides beautifully appointed rooms, exquisite furnishings, luxurious décor and sumptuous dining.
-The hotel directly overlooks St. John’s Harbor, the Narrows and Signal Hill, delivering gorgeous views for you to wake up to!
+Firstly, a stay here provides beautifully appointed rooms, exquisite furnishings, luxurious décor and sumptuous dining.
+The hotel directly overlooks St. John’s Harbor, the Narrows and Signal Hill, delivering gorgeous views for you to wake up to.

 Sheraton Dining Option 1